dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

    - Only refractive caustics in the shadows of objects work.
 Caustics from reflections or caustics that fall outside shadows are not rendered with this technique.

-   - MNEE Caustics are not supported when the microfacet distribution is set to *Multiscatter GGX*.

    - :ref:`Filter Glossy <bpy.types.CyclesRenderSettings.blur_glossy>` settings are ignored when using
      MNEE for refractive caustics.